bdrhoa/TangoCard_Java_SDK/README.md

 ## Tango Card Service API ##

-Available are two endpoints that provide the Tango Card Service API, as defined by `enum TangoCard\Sdk\Service\TangoCardServiceApiEnum` :
+Available are two endpoints that provide the Tango Card Service API, as defined by `enum tangocard.sdk.service.TangoCardServiceApiEnum` :
 * `INTEGRATION` - Expected to be used for development and testing purposes.
 * `PRODUCTION` - Performs actual card purchase requests.